IBM brings cloud-based container service to local data centres

 “The cloud takes care of that with a really simple user experience.
 They can spin up a Kubernetes cluster, they can deploy applications on it, they can scale that environment, they can add more resources as they need to, they can secure it.

-“It provides all the tools and systems that they need to help them run container-based workloads in the cloud.
+“It provides all the tools and systems that they need to help them run container-based workloads in the cloud.”

 Andrew Kupetz, CTO cloud, IBM Australia and New Zealand, said a number of the company’s local customers participated in the Bluemix Container Service beta and he expected them to move workloads into production.
 “A number of those customers will be banks,” he added.